-Overscan: (video sources only) removes noise around the video image.
+Overscan: (Computer 1 and video sources only) removes noise around the video image.

-The following 4 options are for computer sources only (except M1-D signal):
+The following 4 options are for computer sources only:

-Phase: adjusts the horizontal phase of a computer source.
+Phase: adjusts the horizontal phase of computer 2, 3 and component (except 480i and 576i) sources.

-Tracking: adjusts the horizontal scan of a computer source.
+Tracking: adjusts the horizontal scan of a computer source (except Computer 1).

-Horizontal / Vertical Position: adjusts the position of a computer source.
+Horizontal / Vertical Position: adjusts the position of a computer source (except Computer 1) and Video 1 source (except 480i and 576i).